webeweb/jquery-datatables-bundle/README.md

 Provides :

-- a "jquery_datatables_delete" route to delete a managed entity by a DataTable
+- a "wbw_jquery_datatables_delete" route to delete a managed entity by a DataTable
-- a "jquery_datatables_edit" route to edit all columns provided by a DataTable
+- a "wbw_jquery_datatables_edit" route to edit all columns provided by a DataTable
-- a "jquery_datatables_export" route to export all managed entities by a DataTable
+- a "wbw_jquery_datatables_export" route to export all managed entities by a DataTable
-- a "jquery_datatables_index" route to display a DataTable (main and columns searches is also provide with a generic implementation)
+- a "wbw_jquery_datatables_index" route to display a DataTable (main and columns searches is also provide with a generic implementation)
-- a "jquery_datatables_options" route to retrieve with an XML HTTP request the options of a DataTable
+- a "wbw_jquery_datatables_options" route to retrieve with an XML HTTP request the options of a DataTable
-- a "jquery_datatables_render" route to retrieve with an XML HTTP request the HTML rendering of a DataTable
+- a "wbw_jquery_datatables_render" route to retrieve with an XML HTTP request the HTML rendering of a DataTable
-- a "jquery_datatables_show" route to retrieve with an XML HTTP request a managed entity by a DataTable into JSON format
+- a "wbw_jquery_datatables_show" route to retrieve with an XML HTTP request a managed entity by a DataTable into JSON format

 ---